AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 - Due to shipping restrictions, group build manager must not source and ship batteries, leaving their purchase for each individual participant.

 # Build configurations
-There two possible build configurations:
+There are two possible build configurations:
 1. All inclusive - ATU, battery, speaker (audio amplifier).
 2. ATU and speaker (audio amp) only.
 - For configuration (2) you do not need to order the Battery and Speaker PCB.
 If you decide later that you want o add a battery board - you can do that.
 It is a non-destrcutive mod.